synctext/synctext.github.io/index.md

 - ✔️ zero-server AI, machine learning which is not influence by humans or legal systems

 ### Exploring the community
-_Add some beautiful description here_
+_Add some beautiful description here._

 {% include gallery id="explorer-gallery" caption="" %}